Best Airplane Travel Toys & Puzzles for 1 and 2 Year Olds

 And then your toddler starts fussing.

 Luckily, you’ve planned for this very moment.
-You’ve already researched airplane games for kids and you know the best ways to occupy your little one during a flight.
+You’ve already researched airplane games for kids and you know the best ways to occupy your little one during a long flight.
 (In your mind, you’re congratulating yourself on anticipating this exact instant and thinking ahead of a solution.)

 In this post I’ll cover ways to keep your toddlers and preschoolers happy and occupied on your plane ride.